This blog may contain affiliate links. Read our disclosure policy for more info.

 Did you know that Buenos Aires is called the Paris of South America?
 And that reputation comes, mainly, from the architecture that you will find in Recoleta.

-Recoleta is one of the most expensive neighborhoods in the city and a few centuries ago, was the place were some of the most wealthy families of Buenos Aires used to live.
+Recoleta is one of the most expensive neighborhoods in the city and a few centuries ago, was the place where some of the most wealthy families of Buenos Aires used to live.
 It’s beautiful and safe – making it one of the best areas to stay in Buenos Aires!

 Nowadays, you can find some of the descendants of those families, but mostly ex-pats and people from the inner country that decided to move to the capital to work or study.